 - 1 tbs ground cumin

-- 1 15oz can tomato sauce
+- 1 15 oz can tomato sauce

-- 2 teas brown sugar
+- 2 tsp brown sugar

-- 1/2 teas liquid smoke
+- 1/2 tsp liquid smoke

 - Salt and pepper

-- large tortillas
+- 8 large tortillas

 - beef filling

 - If you are feeling feisty, toast the burrito in a preheated skillet over medium heat with a weight (like a plate) pressing down on top until golden.
 Flip and repeat.

-Serve with sour cream and hot sauce, if desired.
+- Serve with sour cream and hot sauce, if desired.
 Live Mas.